Brewers vs Cubs Prediction — AI Finds CAN'T MISS MLB Lines & Props (Jun 17)

 Milwaukee vs. Chicago Cubs Prop Picks (AI)

-AI algorithm Remi is pouring through mountains of datapoints on each line.
+Remi is pouring through loads of datapoints on each player.
 In fact, anytime the Brewers and Cubs play there’s always several intriguing trends to key in on.
-Not to mention games played at Wrigley Field in Jun can often follow normal, predictable betting trends.
+Not to mention games played at Wrigley Field in Jun seemingly never follow normal, predictable patterns.

 Remi's searched hard and found the best prop for this matchup: C. Durbin over 3.5 Fantasy Score.